vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 After this, started training, but there is an error which I am looking into right now

 After looking through their repo and some searching and after a few failed attempts, including manually providing the repositories path, downgrading transformers and peft libraries, the problem still remains.
 Then I searched some more and apparently one of the command line args needs a space in a specific location.
 After that it started training.
 But the progress bar is messed up and keeps adding to the next line, and it also stopped with an error after 76%.
 I'll try to look further given it showed some promise but if it honestly keeps giving problems, I'll just setup the training script myself.

+## 27/3/2026

+Had the daily meet.
+After looking in more detail, the new error turned out to be a memory overload?
+Hmm, I might need to reduce batch size and try again.
+If there's an option for gradient accumulation (should be ideally), I'll do that as well to maintain the effective batch size

+Thought of trying using quantization with bitsandbytes but there was a weird error where it didn't work.
+After a while trying to fix it, it seems unlikely to work.
+So instead I set batch size to 1 and gradient accumulation to 16, so effectively a batch size of 16, just slower to compute.
+I'll see if this doesn't use the full memory and see if I should increase batch size.

+Yes, this too caused it to run out of memory after 2 epochs.
+Hmm, Quantization is messed up.
+While searching for solutions I found something called Zero3-offload in deepspeed.
+From what I understand this offloads part of the data to CPU in between.
+Moving things back and forth so that the GPU VRAM alone doesn't have to deal with everything.
+This trained again for 2 epochs, but then stopped after another error.
+And after looking at the error, it was apparently out of CPU ram (normal ram).
+Damn.
+I'll have to make quantization work somehow otherwise this is never going to train.

+Apparently zero3 might be fighting for control against bitsandbytes, which could potentially be fixed by using zero2 instead.
+So I implemented that and it did begin training again.
+Hopefully it will train this time.
+Deepspeed uses both GPUs by default so that's nice and there doesn't seem to be any overflows in the near future

+This did train until some point, but then just... stopped?
+At 9% of epoch 3.
+So there was an improvement but this is pretty weird.
+I am trying to see what the problem might have been but found nothing relevant that I haven't already tried by now.
+Things should improve with the VM but I'll still keep investigating in case the problem is something else now.